 5 Mistakes That Can Create Survey Fatigue

 Most consumers in the digital age are tired of taking surveys.
-Survey responses often come only from very upset or absolutely elated customers, leaving little room for balanced membership analysis.
+Survey responses often come only from very upset or absolutely elated customers, leaving little room for a balanced membership analysis.
 To make good decisions, you need to find the middle ground where most people reside.
 But doing so can be tricky.
 Here are some common mistakes you can avoid to reduce survey fatigue and increase your response rates:

 How to Increase Survey Response Rates

-Not only do you need to be wary of survey fatigue, but you must also consider how to increase survey responses as a whole.
+Not only do you need to be wary of survey fatigue, but you must also consider how to increase customer survey feedback as a whole.
 Fortunately, this is a service that our team at MemberXP can help your credit union manage more effectively.
 We help boost your member experience by avoiding fatiguing survey questions, keeping good response rates, and optimizing feedback.

 Consider the three following steps our team will navigate with you to increase user feedback and boost your survey responses:

-1. Map your journeys.
+1. Map your journeys

 Begin by identifying the moments when you can potentially lose a member in the purchasing journey.
 These moments of truth often involve key member service touchpoints for credit unions.
-Then, focus on changing or simplifying these roadblocks to help members move smoothly throughout the whole process.
+Then, focus on changing or simplifying these roadblocks to help members move smoothly throughout the process.

 It's important to optimize the communication itself before your members can begin answering questions.